66aadesh/IPL-MATCHES-DATA-EXTRACTOR/README.md

 ## Files in the Repository

+### File 1: - 'BS4 Ideation.ipynb'
+This file is the basic ideation playground upon which the rest of the files are built.
+It is hihgly suggested to go through the file, copy it, try playing around and then maybe look at the other files.

 ### File 1: match_extractor
 This file contains three main methods for extracting specific data from IPL matches.